GRTerpstra/mapsofww2/README.md

-# Getting Started with Create React App
+# Maps of WW2

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Check out the live version of this Web App here: https://grterpstra.github.io/mapsofww2/

-## Available Scripts
+This project was bootstrapped with Create React App.

-In the project directory, you can run:
+## Scripts

 ### `yarn start`